Odd entanglement entropy in $\text{T}\bar{\text{T}}$ deformed CFT$_2$s and holography: Introduction

 This article is organized as follows.
-In \cref{sn_review} we briefly review the basic features of \ttbar{} deformed \cft{2}s, the OEE and the replica technique relevant for its computation in undeformed \cft{2}s.
-In \cref{sn_oee_ft} we construct an appropriate replica technique to develop a perturbative expansion for the OEE of various bipartite states in a \ttbar{} deformed \cft{2} with a small deformation parameter.
-This perturbative construction is then employed to obtain the OEE for the bipartite mixed states of two disjoint intervals, two adjacent intervals, and a single interval in a \ttbar{} deformed thermal \cft{2}, in the limits of large central charge and small deformation parameter.
-Following this, in \cref{sn_hoee_ft} we explicitly demonstrate the holographic duality for first order corrections between the OEE and the sum of the bulk EWCS and the HEE for these mixed states.
-Subsequently in \cref{sn_oee_fs} we extend our perturbative analysis to the configurations described above in a \ttbar{} deformed finite size \cft{2} at zero temperature and show that the leading order corrections to the OEE are zero.
-This is verified through bulk holographic computations in \cref{sn_hoee_fs}.
+In \cref{sn_review} we briefly review the basic features of \ttbar{} deformed \cft{2}s and the OEE.
+In \cref{sn_oee_tt} we develop a perturbative expansion for the OEE in a \ttbar{} deformed \cft{2}.
+In \cref{sn_ft} this perturbative construction is then employed to obtain the leading order corrections to the OEE for various bipartite states in a \ttbar{} deformed thermal \cft{2}.
+Following this we explicitly demonstrate the holographic duality for first order corrections between the OEE and the sum of the bulk EWCS and the HEE for these mixed states.
+Subsequently in \cref{sn_fs} we extend our perturbative analysis to a \ttbar{} deformed finite size \cft{2} at zero temperature and show that the leading order corrections to the OEE are zero.
+This is later verified through bulk holographic computations.
 Finally, we summarize our results in \cref{sn_sum} and present our conclusions.
-Some of the lengthy technical details of our computations have been described in \cref{app_int_ft,app_int_fs}.
+Some of the lengthy technical details of our computations have been described in \cref{app_int_ft}.